marcoalopez/GrainSizeTools/DOCS/brief_tutorial.md

 In addition, a new window with the number and area weighted plots appear (Fig. 6), showing the location of the different grain sizes estimated respect to the population of apparent grain sizes.
 The advantages and disadvantages of these plots are explained in detail in [Lopez-Sanchez and Llana-Fúnez 2015](http://www.solid-earth.net/6/475/2015/se-6-475-2015.html).
 You can save the plots by clicking in the floppy disk icon (Fig. 6) and save it as bitmap (8 file types to choose) or vector images (5 file types to choose) in case you need to post-edit the plots.
 Another interesting option is to modify the plot within the *Matplotlib* environment before saving.
 For this, just click the green tick icon (Fig. 6) and choose the subplot you want to modify.
 A new window appears with several options available.

 ![Figure 6.
 Number- and area-weighted plots](https://raw.githubusercontent.com/marcoalopez/GrainSizeTools/master/FIGURES/figure_1.png)
 *Figure 6.
-Number- and area-weighted plots returned by the find_grain_size function*
+Number- and area-weighted plots returned by the find_grain_size function.*

 #### *Derive the actual 3D population of grains*